WCICompSci/Algorithms/README.md

   3. Create a dp array.
 This will be used to store the minimum number of values to get to each index between 0 and the desired value
   4. Fill the dp array with a maximum value
   5. Set the beginning value of the dp array to 0, representing a distance of 0 from itself
   6. Create a nested for loop that iterates i through the numbers to the desired value and then j through the numbers to the number of values.
 If the difference between i and the jth value in the value array is greater than or equal to 0, set the ith value of the dp array to the minimum between itself and the difference between i and the jth value's index in the dp array plus 1 value array
   7. If the the desired value's index in the dp array is equal to the maximum value, output that the problem is not possible.
      Otherwise, output the desired value's index in the dp array

+   **Dynamic Programming with Prefix Sum Array (DP w/ PSA)**
+  Problem: Given an array of a given number of values in which a given number of adjacent values could be "taken" and removed a given number of times, find the maximum value sum
+  1. Input the size of the array n, the number of adjacent values w, and the number of times adjacent values could be taken k
+  2. Initialize a value array and a psa array, set the size to n, input values
+  3. Initialize a dp matrix, set the size to n by k
+  4. Set psa array as the psa of the previous index plus the value in the value array
+  5. Create a nested for loop that iterates through the dp matrix, with i iterating to n and j iterating to k.
+To reduce required memory  and time, we will be checking the values from left to right.
+Set the dp of i plus w by j plus 1 to the maximum between itself and the dp of i by j plus the psa of i plus w plus 1 minus the psa of i minus 1.
+Set the dp of i plus 1 by j to the maximum between itself and the dp of i by j.
+The reason for this is to check every possibility of take or not take that can be done to each part of the array.
+If the point in the array is taken, the i value becomes the i plus the size of the part that is taken, and the j increases by 1, as we used up a time.
+Otherwise, it is just i plus 1, as we are going from left to right.
+  6. Initialize variable answer, set as 0
+  7. Create for loop that iterates a to n and b to k.
+Set answer to the maximum between itself and the dp of a by b
+  8. Output the answer variable